Lattice model constructions for gapless domain walls between topological phases: A simple example: gapless domain wall between gauge model and twisted gauge model

 The domain wall between the toric code and double semions can be alternatively viewed as the boundary of a stacking system of the two.
 It is then interesting to investigate the bulk properties of the stacking system and how they relate to the boundary domain wall.

-We note that the toric code model has four types of anyons $1,e,m,f\equiv em$, where $e,m$ are bosons and the bound state $fm$ is a fermion.
+We note that the toric code model has four types of anyons $1,e,m,f\equiv em$, where $e,m$ are bosons and the bound state $em$ is a fermion.
 While the double semion model also has four types of anyons $1,s,\bar{s},b\equiv s\bar{s}$, where $s$ and $\bar{s}$ are semions and the bound state $b$ is a boson.
 It is well known the toric code model admits a gapped boundary in general since we can condense the Lagrangian subset $(1,e)$ or $(1,m)$.
 Similarly, the double semion model also admits a gapped boundary since we can condense the Lagrangian subset $(1,b)$.
-Therefore, the stacking systems has sixteen types anyons described by $(1,e,m,f)\otimes(1,s,\bar{s},b)$.
+Therefore, the stacking systems has sixteen types of anyons described by $(1,e,m,f)\otimes(1,s,\bar{s},b)$.
 In general, it also admits gapped boundary by condensing the Lagrangian subsets $(1,e)\otimes(1,b)=(1,e,b,eb)$ or $(1,m)\otimes(1,b)=(1,m,b,mb)$.

 Then what is the mechanism that protects the gapless nature of the domain wall?
 What makes the domain wall model so special such that it is an $su(2)_1$ WZW CFT?
 For the first question, a quick answer can be achieved by ungauging the $\mathbb{Z}_2$ gauge symmetry in both models and mapping the domain wall model back to a special boundary of $\mathbb{Z}_2$ SPT phase.
 Since both toric code model and double semion model can be regarded as the deconfinement phase of $\mathbb{Z}_2$ gauge theory, their domain wall is also in the deconfinement phase where the $\mathbb{Z}_2$ symmetry can not be spontaneously broken.
 Thus, the corresponding ungauged domain wall model must be a $\mathbb{Z}_2$ SPT boundary without spontaneously symmetry broken, which must be gapless.
 (It is well known that the boudary of $2+1$D SPT phase must be either gapless or symmetry breaking.)
 A more rigorous argument can be achieved by regarding the domain wall model as a specific boundary of toric code and double semion stacking systems with $eb$ condensation while $e$ and $b$ are not condensed individually.
 Clearly, such a condition will exclude the condensation of Lagrangian subset $(1,e,b,eb)$ or $(1,m,b,mb)$ and protect the gapless nature of the boundary.
+Very recently, a more precise mathematical language, namely, the categorical symmetry\cite{Wen19} is introduced to understand such a special boundary and our lattice model construction can be regarded as an explicit realization of the maximal categorical symmetry for ground state wevefunctions.

 The second problem is much more subtle, and we need to analyze the anyon content for the stacking model after condensing $eb$.
 Since all the anyons with nontrivial statistics with $eb$ are confined, the remaining anyons are consisting of one boson $b$ (which is identified to $e$) and two semions $ms, m\bar{s}$ (which are identified with $f\bar{s}, fs$).
 Together with the identity particle, we end up with a new double semion model with four anyons $1,b,ms,m\bar{s}$, whose corresponding $K$ matrix reads: